The Rocky Horror Picture Show (soundtrack)

-The Rocky Horror Picture Show is the original soundtrack album to the 1975 film The Rocky Horror Picture Show, an adaptation of the musical The Rocky Horror Show that had opened in 1973.
-The soundtrack was released as an album in 1975 by Ode Records, produced by Richard Hartley.
+The Rocky Horror Picture Show is the original soundtrack album to the 1975 film The Rocky Horror Picture Show, an adaptation of the 1973 musical The Rocky Horror Show.
+The 1975 soundtrack album was released by Ode Records and produced by Richard Hartley.

+It should not be confused with The Rocky Horror Show album, a recording of the theatrical music by Tim Curry and the original cast from The Roxy Theatre.
+The latter album was released in 1974, also by Ode Records.

 Release and reception

 The album peaked at No. 49 on the Billboard 200 in 1978.
 It reached No. 12 on the Australian albums chart and No. 11 on the New Zealand albums chart.
 William Ruhlmann of AllMusic gave the album a retrospective star rating of five stars out of five and described it as the "definitive version of the [Rocky Horror] score".
 This version of the soundtrack was certified Gold by the RIAA on 23 February 1981.

-Following its initial release, the album was not successful, and was deleted everywhere but in Canada.
+Following its initial release, the album was not successful, and was deleted everywhere but in Canada and South Africa.
+In South Africa, Time Warp was popular at night clubs with its dance sequence.
+The track also had substantial indie radio play as did Science Fiction/Double Feature although to a lesser extent.
+Over at the Frankenstein Place was played on radio programs by request.
+Musica, a chain store of music shops in the Western Cape, sold out the album quickly and had to import.
 Marty Scott, co-founder of Jem Records, obtained a licensing agreement from Ode Records owner Lou Adler, which enabled the album to be imported to the United States.
 Scott also obtained a production and distribution license from Adler, which resulted in renewed interest in the album.